Southern Illinois University

 "The Child is the father of the Man," William Wordsworth.

 I grew up in Knollwood, a suburban neighborhood within a mostly-rural county near Dayton, Ohio.
-(My father and my father-in-law were both employed nearby at Wright-Patterson Air Force Base.)
+(My father and my future father-in-law were both employed nearby at Wright-Patterson Air Force Base.)
 As a very young child, before entering grade school, I had already recognized "nature" as my principal interest.
 When asked what I wanted to be when I grew up, I would answer, "naturalist."

 At age eight my parents enrolled me in the Junior Naturalists program at the Dayton Museum of Natural History, under the sensitive guidance of Edith Blincoe, whose book Nature Walks with Edith Blincoe sits on my bookshelf today.

+Annual visits to my paternal grandmother's farm in western Kentucky provided opportunities for exploration and discovery, of toads and tumblebugs, crayfish castles and mud-wasp nests.
 At Audubon State Park in Henderson, where my father's cousin King Benson was park naturalist, I was enchanted by a display of exotic insects housed in the park museum's splendid round tower (at left).
+I was soon enthusiastically collecting insects myself.
+That's me at age 14 (above left), with a few of my carefully-mounted specimens.
+Within a couple years I had transitioned from collecting to photography

 Top of page